nicokuehn-dci/Performinator/README.md

 ## Hybrid Approach with Electron and Python

-TuxTrax leverages a hybrid approach, combining the power of Electron for the GUI and regular Python code for other functionalities.
+Performinator leverages a hybrid approach, combining the power of Electron for the GUI and regular Python code for other functionalities.
 This allows us to create a modern, responsive user interface while maintaining the flexibility and performance of Python for audio processing, MIDI handling, and other core features.

 ### Why Electron?